boTimPact/Computergrafik/README.md

 _English version_
 ## This project was created in the course of the course computer graphics

-In the practical part of the course the learned material had to be implemented.<br>
+In the exercise part of the course the learned material had to be implemented.<br>
 _The code in the package lenz/opengl was provided by the professor._

 In the practical part of the course, the material learned had to be implemented.